* EIG to no longer pay TCW on future funds

 has agreed to drop its opposition of the sale of its former

-parent, TCW Group Inc, to private equity firm Carlyle Group
+parent, asset manager TCW Group Inc, to private equity firm

-, marking the end of a four-month legal battle.
+Carlyle Group, marking the end of a four-month legal

-Under the terms of the agreement announced Wednesday, EIG,
+Under an agreement announced on Wednesday, EIG, a manager of

-an $8.6 billion energy manager that spun off from TCW in 2011,
+$10.3 billion in energy investments that was spun off from TCW

-will no longer make payments to TCW on new funds it introduces
+EIG introduces in the future and will no longer make payments to

 "We are supportive of TCW's acquisition by Carlyle and TCW